-Starting with our 13th season, Manifest has launched a new annual cash award of $2500.
-The Annual Manifest Grand Jury Prize will be a seasonal capstone recognition awarded to one work from among all those exhibited on-site at the gallery across the season.
-The first Grand Jury Prize is currently considering works exhibited at Manifest from late September 2016 through mid-September 2017.
-Each subsequent September to August season will include a new seasonal Grand Jury Prize.
+Starting with our 13th season, Manifest offers a new annual cash award of $2500.
+The Annual Manifest Grand Jury Prize (MGJP) is a seasonal capstone recognition awarded to one work from among all those exhibited on-site at the gallery across the season.

-Details of the finalists and award process for the 2017 prize are posted here.
+Details of the finalists and Award Winner for the first ever (Season 13) MGJP are posted here.

 DETAILS OF THE $2,500 MANIFEST GRAND JURY PRIZE